-Within the project Swedish prosody (Gårding, 1982) a prosodic dialect typology for Swedish dialects was developed (Bruce & Gårding, 1978).
-The ideological starting point of this typology is the communicative functions of the different contributions to the pitch contours from phrasing, focus and accentuation (accent I/accent II).
-The database used in the project Swedish prosody contained phonetically balanced utterances with a systematic variation of (besides accent I/accent II) placement of focus, final/non-final phrase position and simplex/compound words.
-A main feature of this typology was the pitch realisation of focus (Bruce, 1977).
-Another feature was the timing of the pitch accent gesture as critical for the distinction between accent I and accent II, and a third characteristic of the typology was the recognition of the pitch patterns of compounds as a criterion of prosodic dialect type
+Within the project Swedish prosody [5], this accent typology was developed into a more extensive prosodic dialect typology [2].
+The ideological starting point of this extended typology is the communicative functions of the different contributions to the pitch contours from phrasing, focus and accentuation (accent I/accent II).
+The database used in the project Swedish prosody contained phonetically balanced utterances with a systematic variation of (besides accent I/accent II) placement of focus, final/non-final phrase position, and simplex/compound words.
+A main feature of this typology was the pitch realisation of focus [1].
+Factoring out the contribution of focus to the pitch contours we arrived at a new interpretation of single-peaked/doublepeaked dialects.
+Another characteristic of the typology was the recognition of the pitch patterns of compounds as a criterion of prosodic dialect type.
+Critical parameters of the Bruce and Gårding intonation model were the following: